Initial Release: Winter 2003, Fukubako 2004 Prize Beyblade (Lime-Green, Secret Light-Blue)

 It is able to destabilize shorter opponents and stay alive longer than them.
 This added precession is afforded to it because of its tall height, allowing it to edge out even fairly close endurance battles against Bearing Core.

-In opposite spin Spring Core cannot destabilize Bearing Core enough to secure victory, often narrowly losing out despite its great precession.
+In opposite spin Spring Core cannot destabilize Bearing Core enough to secure victory, often narrowly losing out despite its great precession, so it is not a silver bullet, but a safe same-spin option.

 If you find yourself up against a Bearing Core based combo in same-spin with Spring Core, victory isn't completely guaranteed.
-Spring Core is even easier to launch out than Bearing Core, so it is definitely possible that with the right AR, the Bearing Core combo can win by knock out.
+Spring Core is even easier to hit out of the stadium than Bearing Core, so it is definitely possible that with the right AR, the Bearing Core combo can win by knock out.

 Best Possible Combo